 The manual is crucial because it offers a detailed guide of the test to the users.
 It shares valuable information such as instructions for administering the test, scoring key, scoring method, comparison norms, references, etc.

-Types of Psychology personality tests
+Types of Psychology Personality Tests

 Several types of psychological tests available are designed to assess different types of personality and behavioral aspects.

-Here are some of the common types of assessments available for the testing psychological health of people.
+Here are some of the common types of assessments available for testing the psychological health of people.

 Alfred Binet was the pioneer of IQ tests.
 He constructed these tests to find out which of the French students required special assistance.
 The tests helped him in realizing that various factors played a role in assessing the intelligence of an individual.